Smaug6739/Smaug6739/README.md

 ## 🔗 Contact

 **You can contact me on discord ([Smaug#6739](https://discord.com/users/611468402263064577)) or by email ([raphael.veauville@gmail.com](mailto:raphael.veauville@gmail.com)).
 Ask me about anything, I am happy to help 🤗**

+## 🥰 Support

+You can support me by donating on [buy me a coffee](https://www.buymeacoffee.com/smaug6739) 💖